emersonrp/bindcontrol/README.md

 ## Developing BindControl

-BindControl is being developed on Manjaro Linux.
+BindControl is being developed on CachyOS.
 It gets feature-tested on Windows 10 and 11 VMs, and occasionally on a MacOS Catalina VM.

 While developing, I make sure the code passes both `pyright` and `ruff` with a large subset of the possible ruff rules included.